-- (1) A person who without reasonable cause - (a) fails to comply with a requirement of the Commission under this Part; - (b) with intent to avoid the provisions of this Part falsifies, destroys, mutilates, defaces, hides or removes a document; or - (c) wilfully obstructs an inquiry by the Commission made in accordance with the provisions of this Part; - commits an offence and shall be liable on summary conviction to a fine not exceeding \$100,000. - (2) If the offence of which the person is convicted under subsection (1) is continued after conviction, the person commits a further offence and shall be liable - (a) on summary conviction to a fine of \$10,000 for every day on which the offence is continued; or - (b) on conviction on information to - (i) a fine of \$10,000 for every day on which the offence is continued; - (ii) imprisonment for five years or - (iii) both fine and imprisonment. - (3) A person contravenes this section if the person knows or reasonably should know that a hearing, inspection or investigation is to be conducted and the person takes any action referred to in subsection (1) before the hearing, inspection or investigation.
+- (a) without reasonable cause refuses or fails to comply with a requirement of the Commission under this Part; - (b) with intent to avoid the provisions of this Part falsifies, destroys, mutilates, defaces, hides or removes a document; - (c) in purported compliance with an order under this Part, furnishes the Commission with any material or information known to the person to be false or misleading in a material particular; - (d) in purported compliance with an order made under this Part, makes a statement to the Commission that is false or misleading in a material particular; or - (e) wilfully obstructs an inquiry by the Commission made in accordance with the provisions of this Part, commits an offence and shall be liable on summary conviction to a fine not exceeding one hundred thousand dollars.

-PART V
+- (2) If the offence of which the person is convicted under subsection (1) is continued after conviction, the person commits a further offence and shall be liable - (a) on summary conviction to a fine of ten thousand dollars for every day on which the offence is continued; or - (b) on conviction on information to a fine of ten thousand dollars for every day on which the offence is continued or to a term of imprisonment of five years or to both such fine or imprisonment. - (3) A person contravenes this section if the person knows or reasonably should know that a hearing, inspection or investigation is to be conducted and the person takes any action referred to in subsection (1) before the hearing, inspection or investigation.

-REGULATION OF MARKETPLACES ETC.
+PART VI - REGULATION OF MARKETPLACES ETC.